aimee-mcneil-melville/ToDo-Full-Stack/README.md

    - the _action_ and _action creator_.
 Take a good look at `fetchPosts` in particular.
 What does it return?
    - the _reducer_
    - the _container_ and _presentation_ components
-   - Notice that `LoadSubreddit` is a mixture of both container and presentation: it returns JSX, but it uses `react-redux`'s `connect` function to wire up the `dispatch` allowing it to fire off an _action_.
+   - Notice that `LoadSubreddit` is a mixture of both container and presentation: it returns JSX, but it uses `react-redux`'s `useDispatch` function to allow it to fire off an _action_.
    - The dev tools setup is a little different when you're using middleware: check out the [docs](https://github.com/zalmoxisus/redux-devtools-extension) for more details.

 _As a user, I want to be able to enter a new subreddit to view the titles from so that I can see what else is happening on Reddit._